HuTiers/HuTiers/README.md

 String tier = player.getTier(Gamemode.Sword);
 Boolean retired = player.getRetired(Gamemode.Sword);
 ```
-**getTier and getRetired will return null if it hasn't fetched the player from the api yet (first time on runtime/player)**
+**getTier and getRetired will return null if it hasn't fetched the player from the api yet (first time on runtime for each player)**

 Building:
 ```bash